bigspotteddog/landing-page-service/src/main/resources/static/course/full-stack-cloud-developer-mini-course/how_to_setup_a_java_development_environment.md

         This means our application is running but we have not added anything to it yet.

+## How to install Visual Studio Code

+1. Install Visual Studio Code

+    1. Open your web browser and open https://code.visualstudio.com/

+    1. Download the build for your operating system

+    1. Extract the archive in the folder of your choice

+    1. Copy to your applications folder or leave it where it is

+    1. Launch Visual Studio Code by running the extracted application

+1. Add command line launcher

+    1. Open the command pallete `Cmd + Shift + P`

+    1. Search for `code`

+    1. Select `Shell Command: install 'code' command in PATH`

+1. Add the Java extension pack to VS Code

+    1. Open the Extensions view.
+You can do this several ways.
+One way is to open the command palette `Cmd + Shift + P`, then search for `install extensions`.

+    1. Search for the Java Extension Pack in the marketplace

+    1. Click the install button to install Java support

 ## Add a default response to our web application

 1. Open the downloaded Spring Boot project in VS Code